 When it comes to sunscreen, you have a lot of options.
 No matter what sunscreen you choose, make sure that it indicates broad-spectrum protection.
 This shields you from both UVA (which causes premature aging) and UVB (which causes your skin to burn).

 Experts recommend using sunscreen with an SPF of at least 30.
 If you have an active lifestyle, look for a water-resistant sunscreen to prevent water or sweat from washing it off.

 Your sunscreen can be physical, chemical, or a combination of the two.
 Physical sunscreens, like zinc oxide and titanium dioxide, sit atop the skin to deflect UV rays.

 Chemical sunscreens, like avobenzone, octinoxate and oxybenzone, on the other hand, are absorbed by the skin.
 These chemical filters then absorb UV rays and convert them into heat, which is then released from the skin.

-All of us, at one time or another, have dealt with dull skin.
-In short, keeping your skin healthy is the first step to combatting dullness.
-That can mean doubling down on hydration, choosing the right products to boost your skincare, or keeping your skin protected from environmental damage.
+All of us, at one time or another, have dealt with dull-looking skin.
+In short, keeping your skin feeling healthy is the first step to combatting the appearance of dullness.
+That can mean doubling down on hydration, choosing the right products to boost your skincare, and keeping your skin protected from environmental damage.